lizaodawn/IMMARKUS-wiki-clone/05-Working-with-Metadata.md

 ## Adding Metadata for Individual Images

-A metadata schema for individual images can be added in the same way as metadata for folders.
+A metadata schema for individual images can be added in the same way as metadata schemas for folders.

 1. Choose **Image Metadata** and click **New Image Schema**.